About the Project

 Connect Science is a project-based learning program involving professional development, coaching and a series of 30 lessons that can be integrated into the school day.
 The sequence of lessons takes teachers and students through a process of establishing classroom norms, teaching students essential social skills, and creating opportunities for students to tackle challenging concepts in science in way that matches the Next Generation Science Standards.
 Connect Science offers students an opportunity to work on real world problems in their community.

-Early results of Connect Science efficacy show that:
+Results of our Connect Science efficacy study show that:

 Connect Science teachers reported higher use of science instructional practices consistent with the Next Generation Science Standards.

 Connect Science boosted students’ science achievement related to energy and resources.